rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 RKE templates can only be applied to new clusters, not existing clusters.

 # Standardizing Hardware
 RKE templates are designed to standardize Kubernetes and Rancher settings.
-If you want to standardize your infrastructure as well, you can use RKE templates [in conjuction with other tools]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/rke-templates-and-hardware).
+If you want to standardize your infrastructure as well, you use RKE templates [in conjuction with other tools]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/rke-templates-and-hardware).

 # YAML Customization